 As temperatures rise, the growing season in northern latitudes will resemble adjacent southern latitudes with growing seasons that begin earlier in the year and end later.
 For losing insects that cannot tolerate increasing temperatures in their current environment, occupying these north-shifting thermal conditions through shifts in the geographic range of the population could allow them to win and those insects unable to shift their geographic rage could lose.
 Winning insects could experience a net increase in both population size and geographical distribution with more individuals spread across more geography.
 Winning insects might also experience a northern shift of their entire geographical distribution with no change in population size.
 In Europe, changes in range distributions have been observed in 35 species of non-migratory butterfly species.
 Of these butterflies, 63% were observed to have a distribution shift northward and 3% were observed to have a distribution shift southward (Parmesan et al. 1999).
-As favorable thermal conditions for winning insects shifts farther north and warmer days increase in frequency and duration, the spatial distribution of winning insects could track those favorable temperatures.
+As favorable thermal conditions for winning insects shift farther north and warmer days increase in frequency and duration, the spatial distribution of winning insects could track those favorable temperatures.
 Warming northern latitudes do offer winning insects the opportunity to shift their population distributions.
 However, those insects that experience shifted distributions will be exposed to environmental cues, like photoperiod, that are intrinsic to these northern latitudes.
 Photoperiod, like temperature, is an important environmental cue that insects use to make life history decisions.
 Failure to adapt to the photoperiods of these warmer northern latitudes could negatively impact the timing of life history events for those shifted populations, turning winners into losers.

 Seasonal changes in temperature are cyclic and correspondingly can delimit the availability of resources (like host plants for phytophagous insects).
 Being able to reliably predict seasonal changes is probably one of the most important challenges all organisms encounter.
 For plants and animals alike, temperature has a strong influence on their growth and performance, but daily temperatures can fluctuate from year to year.
 To prepare for seasonal changes in temperature, many plants and animals synchronize their development using other environmental cues that consistently cycle with these changes in seasons.
 In the temperate regions farther from the equator, photoperiod consistently changes incrementally by latitude and season (Hut et al. 2013).
 During the summer, photoperiod is long and increases as latitude increases; while in the winter photoperiod is short and decreases as latitude increases.
 Insects in temperate regions use these consistent, incremental changes in photoperiod at specific latitudes to synchronize their life histories with the availability of resources in their environment.
 With growing seasons beginning earlier and ending later in each year with climate change, a hypothetical photoperiod of 13 hours that previously indicated the average beginning of the growing season could, as temperatures increase, indicate on average the second week of the growing season instead.
 As temperatures increase, photoperiod will become uncoupled from seasonal changes in temperature.
 Insects that depend on photoperiod and are currently unable to adjust to these changes or those insects that do not develop some capacity to adjust to the warmer temperatures approximated by the photoperiods they experience, could lose.